-Twinning projects do not include the purchase of equipment.
-The Beneficiary is solely and entirely responsible for providing all necessary office equipment to ensure effective working conditions for the project and, in particular, for the RTA and the RTA assistant(s).
-In exceptional and duly justified cases, small items of essential supplies (e.g. small laboratory testing consumables or facilities, etc.) can be eligible for reimbursement, within the global ceiling of EUR 5 000 foreseen for the purchase of goods (see section 6.2.1).
-Goods purchased with project funds become the property of the Beneficiary at the end of the project provided a handover certificate is signed by both PLs and the item/s is/are registered in the asset register of the Beneficiary (Twinning Manual, 6.2.10 Equipment and office supplies).
+The Beneficiary is primarily responsible for providing all necessary office equipment to ensure effective working conditions for the project and, in particular, for the RTA and the RTA assistant(s).
+In exceptional and duly justified cases, small items of essential supplies (e.g. small laboratory testing consumables or facilities, etc.) can be eligible for reimbursement, within the global ceiling of EUR 20 000 foreseen for the purchase of goods (see Annex 7, section 3.8).
+Goods purchased with project funds become the property of the Partner Country at the end of the project provided a handover certificate is signed by both PLs and the item/s is/are registered in the asset register of the Partner Country.